Leonie Fiebich: Professional career

+WNBA

+On 17 April 2020, the Los Angeles Sparks selected Fiebich with the 22nd overall pick in the 2020 WNBA draft.
+In May 2021, her player rights were traded to the Chicago Sky.
+In February 2023, her player rights were acquired by the New York Liberty in a four-team trade.

+In February 2024, Fiebich signed a rookie scale contract with the Liberty.
+She was named to the Liberty's starting lineup for the 2024 WNBA playoffs and broke the record for the most points scored by a Liberty player in their play-off debut with 21.
+For the season, she was named to the WNBA All Rookie Team.
+She helped the Liberty win the WNBA championship with a 3–2 Finals victory over the Minnesota Lynx.
+Fiebich had 13 points and seven rebounds in the game five 67–62 overtime win.

 National team career

 Junior teams

 Fiebich won the silver medal with the German national under-16 basketball team at the 2016 FIBA Under16 European Championship where she averaged 11.9 points, 11.6 rebounds and 1.6 assists per game.
 She also participated at the 2018 FIBA Under18 European Championship where she won the gold medal and averaged 11.7 points, 8.7 rebounds and 2.3 assists per game and was selected to the "team of the tournament.
 She also participated at the 2019 FIBA Under-19 Basketball World Cup where she averaged 7 points, 9 rebounds and 3.3 assists per game.

 Senior team

-In October 2018, she made her debut with the German national basketball team.
+In October 2018, Fiebich made her debut with the German national basketball team.
+She played for Germany at the 2024 Summer Olympics.